publicocean0/bindep/README.md

    }
    }
 ```
 Bindep is conversative so you can use old bowers components.
-A common case in which you can use is bootstrap bower
+For example:
 ```
 {
   "name": "bootstrap",